spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention-reference.md

 - Handles the UI presentation.
 - Contains frontend assets, like HTML, Twig templates, JS, TypeScript, or CSS files.
 - Handles user interactions and input validations on the client side.
-- Interacts with the [Communication layer](#communication-layer-responsibilities) to retrieve necessary data for display.
+- Interacts with the [Communication layer](#communication-layer-responsibilities) to retrieve data for display.

 ### Communication layer responsibilities